beltoforion/muparser/README.rst

 Bugfixes:
 -----------
-* fixed a couple of issues for building the C-Interface (muParserDLL.cpp/.h) with wide character support.
+* Fixed a couple of issues for building the C-Interface (muParserDLL.cpp/.h) with wide character support.

 Fixed Compiler Warnings:
 -----------